 Choose the Right Lenticular Spec

 There are many types of lenticular specs and some of them are actually designed for flip or any other animatic effects.
 Such specs will not be suitable for 3D printing.
 Please be sure to check with your lenticular printer on the lens they are going to use.
 If you are working on a DIY project then make sure to buy the spec that is designed for 3D printing.
 Your lens manufacture should give you such information and if they don’t make sure to find that out from their specifications sheet.
-Using the wrong spec will result in poor 3D effect.
+Using the wrong spec will result in poor 3D effects.

 In essence, a good lenticular print is a piece of art.
 If a good painting requires inspiration and passion so does a 3D lenticular print.
 Many lenticular printers see a project just as another chore and fail to advise their clients about the points we have mentioned above.
 If you have a 3D lenticular project please contact us first whether you intend to hire us or not.
 I really hate to see a potentially perfect 3D lenticular project ends up tainted with imperfection.
-To me nothing can be more thrilled than seeing an outstanding 3D artwork finally gets realized.
+To me, nothing can be more thrilled than seeing an outstanding 3D artwork finally get realized.